Ranveer Ching Returns: Production

-In May 2016, Rohit Shetty revealed that he was going to direct a new film with Ranveer Singh and Tamannaah.
+In May 2016, Rohit Shetty revealed that he was going to direct a new film with Ranveer Singh and Tamannaah Bhatia.
 But later he revealed that it was not a full-length film and officially announced that it was a short film for about 6 minutes (Approximately).
 In July 2016, The leading actors confirmed that the shooting was completed and titled as Ranveer Ching Returns.

 Marketing

 The film's advertising and promotion budget was ₹75 crore, equivalent to that of a mid-size Hindi film.

 Release

 Ranveer Ching Returns was officially released on 19 August 2016 in most cinemas and YouTube.